atroxaper/p6-LogP6/README.md

 subroutines logic then make a special sub for retrieve logger like `sub log() { state $log = get-logger('trait'); }`.
 Then use it like `log.info('msg');` It prevents any side effects caused by precompilation.

+ROADMAP

+- Make IO::Handle for write log in databases;
+- Make IO::Handle rollover support - change log file after some period of time or after file size limit are reached;
+- Add Writer for asynchronous writing;
+- Add a `Cro::Transform` for using `LogP6` in `cro` applications.

 # AUTHOR